Chop Chop Tree logo

 Wynantskill, NY (12198)

-Albany does not require permits for most private property tree removals, but properties in historic districts like Mansion or Park South may need architectural review board approval.
-Trees on city right-of-ways always require permission.
-Checking with the Department of Buildings prevents potential fines before starting work.
+For most private properties, Albany does not require a permit for tree removal.
+That said, homes in historic districts such as Mansion or Park South may need approval from an architectural review board.
+Trees located in city right-of-way areas always need authorization.
+Checking with the Department of Buildings first can help you avoid fines and delays.